 Discussion

-Positionning
+Positioning

 When performing a reaching movement towards a target, three inter-related factors must be determined.
 The first is the potential outcome of a successful or failed movement, characterized by a discounted reward.
-Movement time is crucial in this factor because more time means more discount.
+Movement duration is crucial in this factor because more time means more discount.
 The second factor is the cost of the movement, depending on muscular activations and resulting in a velocity profile and a joint-space trajectory.
-Movement time is crucial in this factor because, for an identical trajectory, less time means more cost.
-The third factor is the final dispersion, generated by motor noise and imperfectly compensated for by the CNS due to sensory noise and delays.
-Movement time is crucial in this factor because less time means more dispersion.
+Movement duration is again central in this factor because, for an identical trajectory, less time means more cost.
+The third factor is the final dispersion generated by motor noise and that is imperfectly compensated for by the Central Nervous System due to sensory noise and feedback delays.
+Movement duration is also critical to tune this this factor because less time means more dispersion.

 The works of [2] and [1] only relate the first two of these factors.
 By contrast, the model presented in [4] relates the first and the last factors, without consideration for the second.
-The model presented in this paper addresses the more global inter-relationship between these three factors and provides an optimality criterion that accounts for the strategy of human subjects in this multi-dimensional choice space.
+The model presented here addresses the more global inter-relationship between these three factors and provides an optimality criterion that accounts for the strategy of human subjects in this multi-dimensional choice space.

 Background

-The model presented in this paper is consistent with the stochastic optimal control view of motor control [5{9].
+Our model is consistent with the stochastic optimal control view of motor control [5-9].
 It starts from the fact that, for a small target, the faster the movement, the lesser the chance to hit it (refs).
 According to this view, there are two complementary explanations for this fact.
-First, the motor activation signal descending from the Central Nervous System (CNS) to motoneurons is corrupted with some noise that is proportional to this signal (refs).
+First, the motor activation signal descending from the Central Nervous System to motoneurons is corrupted with some noise that is proportional to this signal (refs).
 Thus a faster movement means more noise, hence more intrinsic dispersion of the final hit point if the arm was controlled in a purely open-loop way.

 Second, this intrinsic tendency to dispersion is compensated for by a feedback control loop which is based on state estimation mechanisms.
-State estimation itself is based on delayed proprioceptive and perceptive feedback.
-Thus a faster movement means less time to accurately estimate the state, hence less compensation for dispersion.
+State estimation itself is based on delayed proprioceptive and perceptive feedbacks.
+Thus a faster movement means less time to accurately estimate the current state, hence less compensation for dispersion.
 As a consequence of both mechanisms, a faster movement results on more final dispersion, hence in a lesser probability to hit a small target.

 Contributions

 The model proposed here takes the one of [2] as a starting point.
-This former model reproduces basic characteristics of motor behavior, as expected from the close relationship with previous optimal control models [6, 20{24].
+This former model reproduces basic characteristics of motor behavior, as expected from the close relationship with previous optimal control models [6, 20-24].
 It also explains several phenomena in cost-benefit trade-off tasks [25, 26].
 The model presented here is equivalent to the one presented in [2] when the probability to hit the target is set to 1.
-As a result, it still benefits from the above mentioned properties that are not impacted by this probability.
+As a result, it still benefits from the above-mentioned properties that are not impacted by this probability.
 In this section we show that it solves limitations of the models of [4] and [2].

 The model accounts for target selection bias